-- A description of the project team's existing equipment and facilities, or equipment or facilities already in place on the proposed project site, that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project; - Relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives; - The time commitment of the key team members to support the project; - A description of the technical services to be provided by DOE/NNSA FFRDCs, if applicable; - The skills, certifications, or other credentials of the construction and ongoing operations workforce; - For multi-organizational projects, describe succinctly: - The roles and the work to be performed by the PI and Senior/Key Personnel at the prime and sub levels; - Business agreements between the applicant and sub; - How the various efforts will be integrated and managed; - o Process for making decisions on technical direction; - Publication arrangements; - Intellectual property issues; and - Communication plans iv.
+The technical and management aspects of the management plan, including systems and practices, such as financial and project management practices; The approach to project risk management; A description of how project changes will be handled; If applicable, the approach to Quality Assurance/Control; and How communications will be maintained among project team members.
+Market Transformation Plan: The applicant should provide a market transformation plan, including the following: Identification of target market, competitors, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including a mitigation plan; Disposition plan for the biomass produced throughout the project; and Identification of a product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, and product distribution.
+Technical Qualifications and Resources The Technical Qualifications and Resources should contain the following information: (Approximately 20% of the Technical Volume) A description of the project team's unique qualifications and expertise, including those of key subrecipients; A description of the project team's existing equipment and facilities, or equipment or facilities already in place on the proposed project site, that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project; Relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives; The time commitment of the key team members to support the project; A description of the technical services to be provided by DOE/NNSA FFRDCs, if applicable; The skills, certifications, or other credentials of the construction and ongoing operations workforce;

+For multi-organizational projects, describe succinctly: The roles and the work to be performed by the PI and Senior/Key Personnel at the prime and sub levels; Business agreements between the applicant and sub; How the various efforts will be integrated and managed; Process for making decisions on technical direction; Publication arrangements; Intellectual property issues; and Communication plans iv.
 Resumes